Crop milk

 Crop milk is a secretion from the lining of the crop of parent birds in some species that is regurgitated to young birds.
-It is found among all pigeons and doves where it is also referred to as pigeon milk.
-Crop milk is also secreted from the crop of flamingos and the male emperor penguin, suggesting independent evolution of this trait.
-Unlike in mammals where typically only females produce milk, crop milk is produced by both males and females in pigeons and flamingos; and in penguins, only by the male.
+It is found among all pigeons and doves, where it is also referred to as pigeon milk.
+Crop milk is also secreted from the crop of flamingos and male emperor penguins, suggesting independent evolution of this trait.
+Unlike in mammals where typically only females produce milk, crop milk is produced by both males and females in pigeons and flamingos, and in penguins, only by the male.

 Lactation in birds is controlled by prolactin, which is the same hormone that causes lactation in mammals.
 Crop milk is a holocrine secretion non-sex specific in response to brooding unlike in mammals where milk is an apocrine secretion.
 Crop milk contains both fat and protein, as with mammalian milk, but unlike mammalian milk, it contains no carbohydrates.

 Pigeon milk

+Composition

 Crop milk bears little physical resemblance to mammalian milk, though in pigeons it is compositionally similar.
 Pigeon milk is a semi-solid substance somewhat like pale yellow cottage cheese.
 It is extremely high in protein and fat, containing higher levels than cow or human milk.
 Unlike mammalian milk, which is an emulsion, pigeon crop milk consists of a suspension of protein-rich and fat-rich cells that proliferate and detach from the lining of the crop.
 Also unlike mammalian milk, the substance does not contain carbohydrates (sugars).
 It has also been shown to contain anti-oxidants and immune-enhancing factors which contribute to milk immunity.
 Like mammalian milk, crop milk contains IgA antibodies.
 It also contains some bacteria.
 Crop milk has been shown to contain carotenoids such as xanthophylls, which may be important in immunological functions.
+Crop milk is said to have a "rancid" flavour.

+Production

+Crop morphology is highly dynamic, with changes in its histological structure observed between reproductive and non-reproductive periods.
+Indeed, during breeding periods the crop wall thickens from 0.15 mm to up to 3 mm.
+Stimulated by prolactin, the crop becomes more vascularized which allows basal cells of the crop to divide more rapidly.
+As new cells divide in the basal layer, previously formed cells differentiate and accumulate lipid droplets as they are progressively displaced towards the luminal surface.
+Eventually, these differentiated cells rich in lipids and nutrients slough off into the crop cavity, forming a secretion that is fed directly to squabs.